async-labs/saas/README.md

 - The boilerplate comes with many basic SaaS features (see [Features](https://github.com/async-labs/saas#features) below) so that you can focus on features that differentiate your product.
 - We've used this boilerplate to launch our own SaaS businesses:
   - [Async](https://async-await.com) - communication tool for small teams of software developers
-  - [Builder Book](https://builderbook.org) - learn how to build full-stack web apps from scratch
+  - [Builder Book](https://builderbook.org) - books and custom saas boilerplate

 ## Live demo: